BeSimple/BeSimpleI18nRoutingBundle/README.markdown

         PRIMARY KEY(id)
     ) ENGINE = InnoDB;

 Lookups are made through the combination of route name, locale and attribute of the route to be translated.

 Every lookup is cached in a Doctrine\Common\Cache\Cache instance that you should configure to be APC, Memcache or Xcache for performance reasons.

 If you are using Doctrine it automatically registers a listener for SchemaTool to create the routing_translations table for your database backend, you only have to call:

     ./app/console doctrine:schema:update --dump-sql
     ./app/console doctrine:schema:update --force

+### Translator backend

+This implementation uses the Symfony2 translator to translate the attributes.
+The translation domain will be created using the pattern `<route name>_<attribute name>`

+    // app/config/config.yml
+    be_simple_i18n_routing:
+        attribute_translator:
+            type: translator

+### Custom backend

+If you want to use a different implementation, simply create a service implementing `BeSimple\I18nRoutingBundle\Routing\Translator\AttributeTranslatorInterface`.

+    // app/config/config.yml
+    be_simple_i18n_routing:
+        attribute_translator:
+            type: service
+            id: my_attribute_translator